trilogy-group/cn-gitpod/User Manual.md

 3. Click on Open workspace and enter URL of a github repository that you want to open in the workspace

 **IMPORTANT**
 - If you want specify a custom image or dockerfile, ensure the the image or the dockerfile base has a relevant tag for the architecture you are targeting.
-Otherwise the Workspace will be stuck on the loading screen.
+Otherwise the Workspace will fail
-- In future releases, we will ensure that the workspace errors out with a clear message
 - We recommend using the following [repo](https://github.com/bilalafzal-ti/bilalafzal-ti) for testing out basic functionalities

 ## Switching between Arch